aaronkip/BmxBot/README.md

 ### 2. Setting environment

 Set BitMex's API key with the environment variables `BITMEX_APIKEY` and` BITMEX_SECRET` as shown below.
+(Research on how to achievw this according to your platform)

 ```bash
 $ vi ~/.bash_profile